Benn9211/Video_ch_8/README.md

 # Video_ch_8
-## You can rap the text around the "iframe" of the Youtube video by using "align" atrribute.
+ You can rap the text around the "iframe" of the Youtube video by using "align" atrribute.
+ &copy;